klzns/AI-2/README.md

 gulp
 gulp watch
 ```
-A new browser window should be now open at http://localhost:9000.
+A new browser window should be now open at http://loclhost:9000.

 #### Release

+Download [Node Webkit](https://github.com/rogerwang/node-webkit) and extract it into `src/visualization`.

-Go to `src/visualization/` and run `nw.exe`.
+Then, run `nw.exe`.

 ## File Formats